Shades of Pink – Extended Pink Color Palette

 Shades of Pink: A Brief History

-During the middle ages and the Renaissance, pink shades were used more in religious art and the color only stepped out of the shadows during the eighteenth century.
+During the middle ages and the Renaissance, pink shades like rouge were used more in religious art and the color only stepped out of the shadows in eighteenth-century Europe.
 Men and women during this time, mostly European aristocrats, wore soft light pink colors as an indication of status and extravagance.
 A chief mistress of Louis XV, Madame de Pompadour adored the color.
 In time, a particular pink known as “Rose Pompadour” was named after her by the Sevres porcelain manufacturer.

 During the 19th century, pink was still not associated with girls only, and if a boy wore a shade of pink, it was considered a lighter color to red, which had a more masculine connection as red was associated with the military.
 In fact, most children only wore white in those times because any color would wash out too easily.
 This was before the discovery of chemical dyes.